 Now let me tell you, from my part it was the clever thing to do.
 It took hardly an hour to prepare the entire lunch.
 Ilish Macher Sorshe bata diye Jhal is a fuss-free famous Bengali style mustard based Hilsa Fish curry where you don’t even need to fry the fish! lucky me!

 You can cook Ilish Mach differently; a change of the base of the gravy makes it distinct.
 It can be smoked, fried, steamed, baked in young plantain leaves.
 Else you can just make it with mustard seed paste, curd, or with Eggplant.
-Even there is huge divide between Bangal and Ghatis in terms of Cooking procedure.
+Even there is a huge divide between Bangal and Ghatis in terms of Cooking procedure.
 Ilish Macher Sorshe bata diye Jhal; a famous or it is better to say a classical Bong Fish Curry prepared with Ilish Mach or Hilsa Fish.
-This Fish Curry is equally popular on both side; West Bengal and Bangladesh.
+This Fish Curry is equally popular on both sides; West Bengal and Bangladesh.

 Here’s how I make Ilish Macher Sorshe Bata Diye Jhal at Debjanir Rannaghar!

 - Serves: 5-6 People